27 May – 20 August 2016

-For the last year, the artist has been based in Tokyo and all the work in the current exhibition has been made in his apartment there.
-Although at first sight this installation of watercolour paintings, propped against walls and placed on shelves, may look startlingly different from some of his best known works like Black Kites (1997), it has, in fact, been made according to similar procedures and with the same intense interests in matter and process, movement and circulation.
-Only this time, Orozco has used the materials that he found around him in Japan.
+For the previous year, the artist had been based in Tokyo and all the work in this exhibition were made in his apartment there.
+Although at first sight the installation of watercolour paintings, propped against walls and placed on shelves, may look startlingly different from some of his best known works like Black Kites (1997), it had, in fact, been made according to similar procedures and with the same intense interests in matter and process, movement and circulation.
+Only this time, Orozco used the materials that he found around him in Japan.
 The watercolours are on gold cardboard grounds in standard sizes, all readily available from a nearby Tokyo art suppliers.
 The ‘standards’, including the size of the brushes, are of course not universal but specific to Japanese traditions.
 Gold, in this context, is not a precious material but provides a light-reflective ground for exploring the material properties of watercolour.

 Rather than the conventional associations of a rational and mechanical order, Orozco makes geometry function as an extension of the natural world.
 So much so, that in his hands, claims about what is natural and what is artificial are always open to doubt.
 In this installation of watercolours, loosely grouped into landscapes, stains and shapes, he pays particular attention to processes of accumulation and accretion: patterns of circles or pools of pigment gather and collect across a range of different media.
 In the end it is hard to say which is more subject to artifice: pools or stains or part-circles of coloured pigment.
 By mimicking patterns of growth and dissemination, accumulation and liquefaction, the question of ‘nature’ or ‘culture’ hovers in a continual state of uncertainty.